content

 Channel-to-wallet mapping is the operational layer that allows growth teams to compare channels based on what they produce onchain, not what they produce in dashboards.

-Building Channel-to-Value Attribution
+Building Channel-to-Revenue Attribution

 A value-aligned attribution framework usually focuses on: